nima-farnoodian/LINGI2241-ClientServer/README.md

 ## Warning messages
 *Please note:*
-The *ClientInBatch* requires five arguments that specifies a server host, server port, server version (simple or optimize), the number of clients, an input file that includes example regular expersion, and mean ofexpo. dist.
+The *ClientInBatch* requires five arguments that specifies a server host, server port, server version (simple or optimize), the number of clients, an input file that includes example regular expersion (just its address and name with '.txt'), and mean of expo. dist.
+Also Notice that you should place your database under the directory LINGI2241-ClientServer/src/main/resources/.